freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 Given the above example, there should also be a projection tagged `table` for the concept `InsurancePart` (the type of `parts`).
-Below four columns/rows are defined, each with its own header.
+The example below defines four columns or rows, each with its own header.

 ```proto
 // Insurance/src/defs/editor-tables.edit#L6-L11